danieljwait/e2ee-messenger/Writeup/README.md

 > Extended Triple Diffie-Hellman (X3DH)

--   Is a modified Diffie-Hellman key exchange – DH is explained in *1.2.3* *Existing Program – Telegram*
+-   Is a modified Diffie-Hellman key exchange – DH is explained in *1.3.3* *Telegram*

 -   Allows two parties to establish a shared secret key even when one of the parties is offline